kgateway-dev/kgateway.io/content/docs/operations/sample-app.md

 ## Send a request {#send-request}

-Now that your httpbin app is running and you verified that the gateway resources are created, you can send a request to the app.
+Now that your httpbin app is running and exposed on the gateway proxy, you can send a request to the app.
 The steps vary depending on your load balancer setup.

 {{< tabs items="Cloud Provider LoadBalancer,Port-forward for local testing" >}}
 {{% tab %}}
-1. Get the external address of the gateway and save it in an environment variable.
+1. Get the external address of the gateway proxy and save it in an environment variable.

    ```sh
    export INGRESS_GW_ADDRESS=$(kubectl get svc -n kgateway-system gloo-proxy-http -o=jsonpath="{.status.loadBalancer.ingress[0]['hostname','ip']}")